 Hi.
 Wondering about me?
 Well my name is Andrew and I live in Western Australia hence there is a bit of a Western Australia cycling and bushwalking focus about this blog.
 In the past I was a bit of a gear tester so I have kept up that interest in this blog, hence lots of owner reviews on cycling gear and some camping gear.
-I am also interested in advocacy; comes from being a bit opinionated :) You will find the more and more advocacy (board member of the Bicycle Transport Alliance) and cyclist safety posting here.
-So there you go a litte bit of a flavour to this blog.
+I am also interested in advocacy; comes from being a bit opinionated :) You will find the advocacy side of things (board member of the Bicycle Transport Alliance) and cyclist safety postings mainly over at Cycling and Police.
+So there you go a bit of a flavour to this blog.

 Aushiker and Cycling

 I am particularly interested in cycling (commuting, road touring, mountain bike touring, and Audax style riding, ride safety and improving cycling infrastructure for all), and to a less extent now days, bushwalking (also known as tramping or hiking).
 I am a past gear tester (and Senior Edit Moderator) with BackpackGearTest.org.
 I resigned from BackpackGearTest.org in August 2008 but continue to support whole heartedly their aims.